 Also, I really think that the fact that Byron reacted/was ordered to react to this by laughing shows that WWE really doesn’t understand the emotions of their fanbase.
 When New Day came dressed as The Brood, my reaction wasn’t to laugh because it was funny; my reaction was to get excited because it was awesome and fun.
 And no one in the arena seemed to be laughing, either.
 They were all cheering.

 Saxton then had to go on and explain to us exactly which Brood member each New Day member was playing.
 Quite frankly, this information was irrelevant.
 Even if you had no idea who The Brood were, you don’t have to know who they are to get the gag.
 The gag is that they are making fun of someone else’s entrance.
-Telling you who is in the stable doesn’t give you a better understand of what is actually funny here.
+Telling you who is in the stable doesn’t give you a better understanding of what is actually funny here.

 Also, Sheamus painted his Mohawk and facial hair a pale white.

 Anyway, there was a match in which the ring was all decorated with goofy weapons and pumpkins.
 They even had a kendo stick painted to look like a giant candy corn.
-This sort of thing totally baffles me, both from a kayfabe perspective and areal life perspective.
+This sort of thing totally baffles me, both from a kayfabe perspective and a real life perspective.
 In kayfabe, how do these stupid ideas come about?
 Did Paige and Shane really get together and run down ideas for they could make their STREET FIGHT fun and Halloween-themed?
-And outside of kayfabe, how much time and money was wasted getting at least thirty jack-o-lanterns, painting kendo sticks, and getting all of this other sh*t that they had around the ring, and for NO GAIN.
+And outside of kayfabe, how much time and money was wasted getting at least thirty jack-o-lanterns, painting kendo sticks, and getting all of this other sh*t that they had around the ring, and for NO GAIN?

 Because this was a Street Fight and thus had no DQs, it couldn’t have been more than a minute before the four guys on the outside ran in and it turned into a six-man.
 Big Show TRIED TO DROWN XAVIER WOODS in a tub of apples for bobbing.

-Big E. won, a relatively short match.
+Big E. won a relatively short match.
 I popped for him spitting the